 Students can borrow up to the cost of attendance less any aid received.
 Approval of the loan is based on student's credit rating.
 The interest rates vary based on the student's credit score and if they have a cosigner.
-We recommend that you exhaust all other options prior to taking on additional debt.
-Students can contact Student Services in the Financial Aid Office for the website address for additional information.
+We recommend that students exhaust all other options prior to taking on additional debt.
+Students can contact the Financial Aid Office for the website address for additional information.